 Lawns first appeared in France and spread to Great Britain and the rest of Europe during the 1700s.
 Lawns most likely appeared as status symbols for the rich.
 They first emerged as pasture land.
 Usually, grazing sheep or other farm animals were utilized in keeping the grass trimmed.
 Continuous grazing kept the grassy areas cropped.
 Another way was by cutting them using a hand scythe.
 This probably seemed to those watching the ledger sheets, as a waste of manpower, labor that could be used on more financially rewarding efforts.

 All this changed in 1830, with the advent of the invention of mowing machines, more commonly called lawnmowers.
-With those, manual labor was still required, but less of it.
 Operating a mowing machine required far less time than using the scythe.
 And mowing left a more manicured lawn.

 Now the lord of the manor proudly overlooked his new sign of social status, the large expanse of manicured lawn, surrounding his estate.
 Lawns soon became play areas.
 And most likely guests were entertained by playing a game of lawn croquet.

-A new market was created.
-Lawn mowers were now needed to maintain those new lawns.
-In the 1890s steam lawn mowers emerged and in 1902 the first internal combustion gasoline engine was produced commercially.
+Lawn mowers were needed to maintain those new lawns.
+In the 1890s, steam lawn mowers emerged and in 1902, the first internal combustion gasoline engine was produced commercially.

-In 1871 the patent was awarded for the first American made lawn sprinkler.
+The first patent for an American made-lawn sprinkler was awarded in 1871.
 Advertisements for various sprinklers sprouted.
 Some of the earlier models looked like overly engineered devices.

 During the 1920s and 1930s, lawn sprinklers were no longer overgrown contraptions, but of smaller, simpler designs.
 They usually consisted of a cast metal base with two to four rotating arms with a nozzle, usually of brass, on each.
-Other sprinklers displayed a spray of water upwards as in a fountain.
-Still others had little propellers that would deliver the spray in different patterns, so as not to miss any areas when watering.
+Other sprinklers displayed an upward spray of water, as in a fountain.
+Still others had little propellers that delivered the spray in different patterns, so as not to miss any areas when watering.

-More yet were made in the shape of frogs, turtles, squirrels or other animals.
-The designs of the sprinklers in this last group of figural sprinklers looked great but didn’t necessarily do their job all that well.
+Far more interesting, however, were the designs for figural sprinklers made in the shape of frogs, turtles, squirrels and other animals.
+The figural sprinklers looked great but didn’t necessarily do their job that well.

-Lawn sprinklers are also made in the shape of other forms such as tractors and automobiles.
-Later in the fifties and sixties, sprinklers with plastic bases were introduced to replace the cast metal ones.
-And although rotary style sprinklers continued to be manufactured, the oscillating designed model with the sprinkler arm delivered the spray in a wave like pattern became more popular.
+Lawn sprinklers are also made in other shapes such as tractors and automobiles.
+Later in the fifties and sixties, sprinklers with plastic bases were introduced to replace cast metal.
+And although rotary-style sprinklers continued to be manufactured, the oscillating designed model with the sprinkler arm delivering spray in a wave-like pattern became more popular.

 The L.R.
-Nelson Manufacturing Company of Peoria, Illinois originated in 1904.
-The company developed their first lawn sprinkler in 1906.
-Unlike a number of other manufacturing companies of the same era, the Nelson Company’s main line of products consisted of lawn sprinklers and nozzles for gardening use.
-The company developed several sizes, styles, and models of sprinklers.
+Nelson Manufacturing Company of Peoria, Illinois, originated in 1904.
+The company developed its first lawn sprinkler in 1906.
+Unlike a number of other manufacturing companies of the same era, the Nelson Company’s main line of products consisted of lawn sprinklers and nozzles for gardening.
+The company developed several sizes, styles and models of sprinklers.

 Aside from the standard cast metal base style of rotary lawn sprinkler, Nelson also developed one of the first early traveling lawn sprinklers.
 This style, in the form of a tractor, would wend its way along the lawn, following the pattern selected by the gardener.
-Over the years the company manufactured several models with names like Jewell, Green Thumb, as well as a Poppy model.
-This last one was a little tri-leg yellow painted rotary model with rubber wheels.
+Over the years, the company manufactured several models with names like Jewell, Green Thumb, as well as a Poppy model – a little tri-leg yellow painted rotary model with rubber wheels.

-Nelson, famous for their rotary style models, also manufactured the early oscillating styles.
+Nelson, famous for their rotary-style models, also manufactured the early oscillating sprinklers.
 Many can be found in working condition today.
 L.R.
-Nelson was the oldest family owned sprinkler business until 2008, when it was acquired by the Bosch Group.
+Nelson was the oldest family-owned sprinkler business until it was acquired by the Bosch Group in 2008.

 The W.D.
 Allen Company appeared a few years after the end of the Civil War.
 They distributed just about everything, especially belts and hoses.
 W.D.
 Allen supplied all that was needed to equip early fire departments: hoses, fire grenades, lanterns, fireman’s hats and coats, and hose carts and reels.

-Sears has sold lawn sprinklers under their Craftsman name for several years.
+Sears has sold lawn sprinklers under its Craftsman name for several years.
 Many different styles may be found with the Sears’s Craftsman logo.
-The cast metal rotary types, as well as the oscillating models are still being sold.
-They also offer a die cast metal traveling sprinkler in the form of a tractor.
+The cast metal rotary types, as well as the oscillating models, are still sold.
+They also offer a die cast metal travelling sprinkler in the form of a tractor.

 The year was 1948 and gardeners were presented with Melnor’s oscillating sprinkler.
 It was the first of its kind.
-Melnor entered the world of lawn sprinklers later than most but made up for that quickly.
+Melnor entered the world of lawn sprinklers later than most, but made up for that quickly.
 They developed the multi-patterned turret sprinkler in 1959.
-In 1962 the company introduced their traveling sprinkler.
+In 1962, the company introduced its traveling sprinkler.
 Today the Melnor Company is a leading innovator in lawn and garden sprinklers and irrigation.

 The prices are affordable.
-For example, a cast metal base rotary lawn sprinkler, standing 7 inches tall, manufactured by W.D.
-Allen was offered at $40.
+For example, a cast metal base rotary lawn sprinkler, standing 7 inches tall and manufactured by W.D.
+Allen, was offered at $40.
 It is in original condition, with quite a bit of paint wear.

 Prices for the three Crescent models by L.R.
 Nelson range from $20 to $40.
 And two Poppy models, also by Nelson, are going for $20 and $50, respectively.
 Two Rain King Models, one by Chicago Flexible Shaft Co.
 1927 model with much paint wear sells for $89, and the other, with the Sunbeam name, made after 1930 carries a price of $50.

-Sprinklers that were made in the form of flowers and different animals, such as a frog, a turtle and even an alligator can command a high price.
-An example of this last one sold for over $400 on eBay.
+Sprinklers that were made in the form of flowers and different animals, such as a frog, turtle and even an alligator can command top dollar from collectors.
+Rare sprinklers in excellent condition can sell for thousands of dollars at auction.

-Many collectors do enjoy these lawn sprinklers for their unique designs as well as their intrinsic value.
+Many enjoy these lawn sprinklers for their unique designs as well as their intrinsic value.
 Sometimes, the sprinklers are simply displayed on a shelf.
 Or they are put to use watering lawns.
-Some collectors prefer to keep them in as found condition with some degree of paint wear, while others refurbish them, restoring them to pristine condition.
+Some collectors prefer to keep them in “as found” condition with some degree of paint wear, while others refurbish them, restoring them to pristine condition.

 From the 1930s and especially after World War II, several different companies offered a number of lawn sprinklers.
-Many of the names attached to those sprinklers were actually very short explanations of what the sprinklers could do.
-Names like ‘Aero Mist’, ‘Lawn Master,’ ‘SquareSpray’ and the ‘Rain King’ by Sunbeam lived up to their names and did the job of watering lawns for all those years.
+Many of the names attached to those sprinklers were actually short explanations of what the sprinklers could do.
+Names like “Aero Mist,” “Lawn Master,” “SquareSpray” and the “Rain King” by Sunbeam lived up to their names and did the job of watering lawns for all those years.